![]() |

 Irish Family History Foundation—Online Genealogy Databases for Ireland.
 "This site contains the largest collection of Parish records for the island of Ireland that are searchable online."

 Digitization of Irish 1901 and 1911 census records.
-The National Archives of Ireland has established a research partnership with Library and Archives Canada to facilitate digitisation, indexing and contextualisation of the 1901 and 1911 census records of Ireland.
-As of December of 2007, the only records available on the Internet are the 1911 Dublin census records.
+The National Archives of Ireland has established a research partnership with Library and Archives Canada to facilitate digitization, indexing and contextualisation of the 1901 and 1911 census records of Ireland.

 Ireland Census Records—Links to Irish Census Records Online.